Update on FDA Class I UDI as of July 22, 2022

 What does this mean for you?

-The enforcement moratorium is set to expire on September 24, 2022, at which time UDI compliance becomes mandatory for Class I medical devices.
+The enforcement moratorium is set to expire on December 8, 2022, at which time UDI compliance becomes mandatory for some Class I medical devices.
 In light of this, labelers may now dedicate additional time to securing accurate and quality product data for compliance with the 2022 UDI mandate.
-Furthermore, the FDA’s GUDID is available today for submission of Class I product data, and organizations can use this information as a resource to meet customer requirements for structured product catalog data.
+The FDA’s GUDID is available today for submission of Class I product data, and organizations can use this information as a resource to meet customer requirements for structured product catalog data.

 Your organization may have already generated momentum, management support and funding toward meeting the FDA’s UDI compliance requirements.
-Your team can avoid losing team focus, loss of trained staff and cost of restarting this activity by completing in-progress UDI labeling updates and submissions.
-Continuing your UDI plan is expected to be more productive and efficient than placing your process on hold and then reviving it later.
+Your team can avoid losing team focus and the costs of restarting this activity by completing in-progress UDI labeling updates and submissions.

 How can we help?

-Reed Tech can assist your organization in understanding the impact of U.S. and global UDI compliance requirements.
+Reed Tech can assist your organization in understanding the impact of US FDA and other global health authority UDI compliance requirements.
 Our UDI solution is uniquely positioned to provide you the training and support needed throughout the data collection, submission and maintenance process, saving you time and money along the way.
-Reed Tech is here to assist you in complying with the U.S., EU, China, South Korea and other regional UDI requirements.
-Email us at: MedDevice@ReedTech.com or visit us at www.ReedTech.com/UDI.